-I can picture Chris selecting Javier as a good guy who slowly becomes a bad guy in a psychological horror film similar to Jack Nicholson iconic portrayal as Jack Torrence in Stanley Kubrick’s The Shining.
-The main focus should focus on Javier’s character slowly becoming insane as result of traumatic event related to a loved one, he meets a demon like creature who gives him a chance to save his wife or child, but the main side effect will mentally transformed him into a psychotic maniac.
+I can picture Chris selecting Javier as a good guy who slowly becomes a bad guy in a psychological horror film similar to Jack Nicholson’s iconic portrayal as Jack Torrence in Stanley Kubrick’s The Shining.
+The main focus should eye on Javier’s character slowly becoming insane as result of a traumatic event related to a loved one, he meets a demon like creature who gives him a chance to save his wife or child, but the main side effect will mentally transformed him into a psychotic maniac.
 Think of it as a “Deal With The Devil” complex.
-At first, Javier made a heroic act, as the film progresses he transforms into The Main Antagonist.
+At first, Javier made a heroic act, as the film progresses, he transforms into The Main Antagonist.

 9. Sean Penn